About the Apple AirPods Max

 Close-up of the machined aluminum earcups with on-ear controls.

-3D movie sound for your iPhone or iPad
+3D movie sound for your iPhone, iPad, or Apple TV

 Speaking of spin, the AirPods Max also have a built-in gyroscope that can track the movement of your head.
-It helps these headphones serve up "spatial audio" for certain shows and movies, emulating the sound of a Dolby Atmos home theater setup in a room.
+It helps these headphones serve up "spatial audio" for certain shows, movies, and music, emulating the sound of a Dolby Atmos home theater setup in a room.
 And as you nod or turn your head, the sound field stays fixed and centered.

 Use on-ear controls — or call on Siri®, hands-free